The written word has come a long way since its beginnings, when words were all crammed together wily-nilly.

-Early punctuation arose as a system of cues to a reader – since early written text was never read silently as we assume you are doing now, but read aloud – and this proto-punctuation began by hinting to the reader when he should take a breath, for example.
+Early punctuation arose as a system of cues to a reader, since early written text was never read silently, but read aloud.
+This proto-punctuation began by hinting to the reader when he should take a breath, for example.

-It wasn’t long, though, before we had developed a rich, expressive and widely adopted system of glyphs that were used not just for punctuation but to make meanings clear and to make printed text look beautiful and elegant – although not all of us use them properly; read 10 typographic mistakes everyone makes (including us…) for more.
+It wasn’t long, though, before we had developed a rich, expressive and widely adopted system of glyphs that were used to make meanings clear and to make printed text look beautiful and elegant (although not all of us use them properly – read 10 typographic mistakes everyone makes for more).

 Typographically speaking, those dumb quotes have no role at all, and should never be used.
 They come from the days when typewriters were introduced, when adding separate keys for “, ”, ‘ and ’ would have added complexity and additional points of failure.

 And for a long time, it didn’t matter, because much of what would be produced on a typewriter would then be sent to a typesetter and set properly with curly quotes.
 But then computers came along, and to ease the transition their keyboards copied the layout that typewriters had been using.
 Even then, having only dumb quotes didn’t matter, for the same reason.

 Then, though, came the desktop publishing revolution, and then the internet, and the stuff that was being written on computers was being published directly, without the intervention of someone whose job it was to make sure text adhered to established standards and customs.

 And the computer itself wasn’t the answer.
 Sure, some apps – and even OS X – can convert dumb quotes to smart, but they can make mistakes.